BharadwajMallik/Telecommunication/README.md

 # Telecommunication
-Machine learning model to predict the churn rate of a customer in telecome sector.
+Machine learning model to predict the churn rate of a customer in telecom sector.
 This is a classification problem and algorithms used are :
   .
 Logistic Regression
   .
 Random Forests